Most people know that hydration is important. Unfortunately, most people also think about hydration incorrectly.

 #1: Better energy

 Low energy is a red flag for sodium deficiency.
-I see it all the time, especially in athletes (who lose extra sodium through sweat) and those who eat a low-carb diet or practice fasting (who lose extra sodium through urine).
+We see it all the time, especially in athletes (who lose extra sodium through sweat) and those who eat a low-carb diet or practice fasting (who lose extra sodium through urine).

 Anecdotally, dialing in my electrolyte intake made me feel like a whole different animal on the jiu-jitsu mat.
 Many of the symptoms I’d attributed to blood sugar or other issues was, in fact, inadequate sodium intake.
-Fatigue is also a symptom of dehydration, but most healthy people aren’t dehydrated.
-Confusing one for the other is a common mistake, and it just leads to worse symptoms.
-That’s because if you’re already low on sodium, overconsuming water can dilute your blood sodium levels further.

 #2: Improved brain function